craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Cognitive Driver
 > A complex alchemical device that, when implemented correctly, supports a host's persona and routine by processing and storing data it collects along the spinal column, and editing abnormal signals and commands.

 Upon introduction, your Hit Point Maximum is reduced by (G * 5).
-Your Driver has (G * 3) charges.
+Your Driver holds (G * 2) charges.
 When you would become Frightened or Charmed, or otherwise made to act against your will, you may spend a charge to resist the condition or command instead.
-When your Driver is replaced, your Hit Point Maximum is returned to normal.
+When you take a Long Rest, your Driver regains a charge.

 **Ingredients**;
 - XXX

 #### Immuno-Secundus
-An alchemical solution that, when introduced to a viable host, mutates and morphs the internal organs of the host to grow a second copy of their immune system.
+> An alchemical solution that, when introduced to a viable host, mutates and morphs the internal organs of the host to grow a second copy of their immune system.

-Upon introduction,
+Upon introduction, your Hit Point Maximum is reduced by (G * 5).
+Your Secundus holds (G * 2) charges.
+When you would become Poisoned, Petrified, or otherwise diseased, you may spend a charge to resist the condition or disease instead.
+When you take a Long Rest, your Secundus regains a charge.

 **Ingredients**;
 - XXX

 #### Elysian Petal
+> An alchemical recreation of a divine blessing that takes the form of a golden leaf or flower petal.

+Upon invocation, the Petal is consumed, and you and up to 11 other creatures of your choice may gain Maximum Hit Points as if leveling up.
+Then, you each regain 10 Hit Points.

 **Ingredients**;
 - XXX